jabelch/raspi-incubator/README.md

 # raspi-incubator
 Incubator using a Raspberry Pi with temperature/humidity sensor(s) and heat control using a light and fan on relays.
 Using the Raspberry Pi as a web server, an incubator can be monitored and controlled through a web interface.
-Additionally, a webcam can be used for remote monitoring if desired.
+Additionally, a webcam could be used for remote monitoring if desired.

 ## Equipment
 - [8GB micro sd card](https://www.amazon.com/gp/product/B00200K1TS/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1)